GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

             "gcp-build": "sed -i -e \"s|env('APP_STORAGE', base_path() . '/storage')|'/tmp'|g\" bootstrap/app.php && mkdir -p /tmp/framework/views && mv .env.gae .env && php artisan config:cache && rm -f .env && php artisan route:cache"
         }

-    In `"scripts"` -> `"post-autoload-dump"` add the following script right before `package:discover` command to ensure that the command has the directory to write into:
+    In `"scripts"` -> `"post-autoload-dump"` we add the following script right before `package:discover` command to ensure that the package discovery command has the directory to write into:

         ...
         "mkdir -p bootstrap/cache",
         ...

-    In `"scripts"` add the `"gcp-build"` field, which is a (currently undocumented) way of running custom logic during deployment to App Engine.
+    In `"scripts"` we add the `"gcp-build"` field, which is a (currently undocumented) way of running custom logic during deployment to App Engine.

         ...